jessitron/kats-parser/README.md

 # kats-parser

-This is the code developed during my talk at Kats Conf.
-Notes are [over here](https://github.com/jessitron/kats)
+This is a real Elm parser.

-This is the beginning of an Elm language extension; it can parse Hello World in Elm.
+This is an Elm language extension for Rug; it can parse most elm-formatted Elm.